 - If you use an 8 quart pressure cooker, try cooking 4 at a time or have a 4th ramekin with water along side the other 3.

-- If you try to stack them, they’ll be over cooked and smashing into each other.
+- If you try to stack them, staggered, on top of each other, they’ll be over cooked and smashing into each other.

 - If you blink, breathe too loud, or cuss angrily at them under your breath, they just might explode.